eyce9000/iem4j/README.md

 #IEM4J - Java Library for IBM Endpoint Manager APIs#

 ##About the Library##
 This library is a wrapper of the IBM Endpoint Manager REST API and Webreports API.
 This library does not cover the functionality of the REST API 100%, but is mostly focused on content (fixlet) manipulation.

+IEM4J uses the IEM RESTAPI schema version 9.2 and higher.

 ##Build Instruction##
 ```bash